PNI : Industrial Anomaly Detection using Position and Neighborhood Information: Introduction

-To summarize, our main contributions are (i) showing the effectiveness of using conditional normal feature distribution from position and neighborhood information in anomaly detection and localization, (ii) conducting ablation studies on the effect of position and neighborhood information, and (iii) verifying training refine network from synthetic dataset enhances the performance.
+In summary, our contributions are threefold.
+Firstly, we demonstrate the effectiveness of using conditional normal feature distribution based on position and neighborhood information for anomaly detection and localization.
+Secondly, we validate that training a refinement network with synthetic datasets can significantly enhance performance.
+Finally, we provide insight into the factors that contribute to the noticeable improvement with the ablation study.

-\section{Related work}
+\section{Related Work}

-PatchCore~\cite{patchcore} has a typical structure of representation-based approaches and shows outstanding performance in anomaly detection and localization.
-PatchCore aggregates whole local patch features from normal train data and subsamples them into a representative subset with greedy coreset subsampling.
-At test time, the pixel-wise anomaly score for each patch feature from a test image is calculated by nearest neighbor search from coreset.
-The maximum of test patch features calculates image anomaly scores of test images.
-The proposed method uses the typical structure of making patch features with a pre-trained network and non-parametric modeling of normal feature distribution.
-The common part of PatchCore and our method is explained in this section.
+We selected PatchCore~\cite{roth2022towards} as our baseline because it employs a generic representation-based structure using non-parametric modeling and exhibits state-of-the-art performance.
+PatchCore aggregates local patch features from normal training data and selects a representative subset through greedy coreset subsampling~\cite{sener2017active}.
+During testing, the anomaly score for each patch feature is calculated pixel-wise by performing a nearest neighbor search from the coreset.
+Our proposed method utilizes the same process for feature vector creation, which we have summarized for completeness in this paper.
+However, it's worth noting that any other feature extraction process can be used because our proposed method is independent of the process used.